 If you can’t port it, you need to watch out for early repayment charges which could stand at between 1% and 5% of the remainder of your mortgage, making moving very costly.
 So, calculations like these are a vital first step.

-You’ll also need to do some research on how much your current home might sell for… And you can get an INSTANT VALUATION HERE
+You’ll also need to do some research on how much your current home might sell for.
+A great way of doing this is by sourcing a free property valuation.

 With so much to think about in terms of your finances, it may be worth seeking help from an independent mortgage broker who can help you do the maths.
 This can be particularly helpful if you are both selling and buying.